Weatherby SA-08

-The Weatherby SA-08 is a semi-automatic shotgun marketed by Weatherby Inc. The shotgun is available in either 12 or 20 gauge.
+The Weatherby SA-08 is a semi-automatic shotgun that was marketed by Weatherby Inc, but has been discontinued.
+The shotgun is available in either 12, 20, or 28 gauge.
 Like the Weatherby PA-08 pump-action shotgun, this shotgun constitutes Weatherby's low-end shotgun line.
-The SA-08 is manufactured in Turkey for Weatherby.
+The SA-08 is manufactured in Turkey by ATA Arms for Weatherby.
 This semi-automatic uses a dual valve system which require to be manually changed out when moving from light to heavy loads and vice versa.